How to Write a Nonfiction Book: A Step-by-Step Guide for Authors

 6. Write, write, write

 Once you have an outline, you’ve actually done most of the difficult work.
-With a style guide to help you take care of the little details, it’s now only a matter of getting your ideas on paper—or on your computer.
+With a style guide to help you take care of the little details, it’s now only a matter of getting your ideas on paper—or your computer.
 So, pour yourself something to drink, get rid of distractions, sit down, and get writing.

 Nonfiction Writing Techniques: